 Oviparity involves a female shark laying fertile eggs after she has mated with a male.
 The eggs then develop, before young sharks hatch out.
 Around 40% of sharks are oviparous.
 They are mostly small, "benthic" species (that live on or near to the ocean floor), like catsharks, skates, all bullhead sharks and some carpet sharks (Abel & Grubbs, 2020, Ebert et al, 2021).

-The benefits are that this type of reproduction is not too costly to the mother - she does not need to invest a lot of time or energy (Abel & Grubbs, 2020, Ebert et al, 2021).
+The benefits are that this type of reproduction is not too costly to the mother - she does not need to invest a lot of time or energy.
+These sharks can often breed more regularly compared to live-bearing species (Abel & Grubbs, 2020, Ebert et al, 2021).